CenturyLinkCloud/PublicKB/Database/mysql-dbaas-faqs.md

 #### Audience

 Currently, this article is to support customers in the Limited Beta program.
+Additionally, the responses in this FAQ document are specific to using the service through our DBaaS user interface.

 ## FREQUENTLY ASKED QUESTIONS

-<p>&nbsp;<strong>Q: How will I connect to my MySQL instance?</strong>
+<p><strong>Q: How will I connect to my MySQL instance?</strong>
 </p>
 <p>A: You will instantly receive your connection string information when you create your database subscription.
 Use the provided connection string and your selected credentials to connect to and manage your database using your favorite MySQL Client.</p>